I shared this orange ginger pear and quince crisp on My Baking Addiction earlier this fall.

-This orange ginger pear and quince crisp will make your whole house smell like the perfect fall candle while it’s baking.
+This pear crisp will make your whole house smell like the perfect fall candle while it’s baking.
 It’s a simple seasonal treat everyone will love and perfect with a scoop of vanilla ice cream on top!

-When baked though, it turns into this lovely sweet, vanilla-like soft fruit that’s perfect for fall baking.
+If you’ve never had quince before, this funny looking apple/pear-like fruit is completely inedible in its raw state, but when baked, it turns into a lovely sweet, vanilla-like soft fruit that’s perfect for fall baking.

 Combined with orange and fresh ginger, this crisp smells like something Yankee Candle would bottle and sell for the price of your firstborn child while it’s baking away.